joist-framework/starter-app-snowpack/README.md

 Builds a static copy of your site to the `build/` folder.
 Your app is ready to be deployed!

-This CSA app will use rollup to generate a more performant bundle when you build.

 ## npm test

 Runs unit tests in browser with `@web/test-runner`.